MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

 ## Conditional Access with Defender for Endpoint on iOS

 Microsoft Defender for Endpoint on iOS along with Microsoft Intune and Microsoft Entra ID enables enforcing Device compliance and Conditional Access policies based on device risk score.
-Defender for Endpoint is a Mobile Threat Defense (MTD) solution that you can deploy to leverage this capability via Intune.
+Defender for Endpoint is a Mobile Threat Defense (MTD) solution that you can deploy to use this capability via Intune.

 For more information about how to set up Conditional Access with Defender for Endpoint on iOS, see [Defender for Endpoint and Intune](/mem/intune/protect/advanced-threat-protection).

 ## Web Protection and VPN

 By default, Defender for Endpoint on iOS includes and enables the web protection feature.
 [Web protection](web-protection-overview.md) helps to secure devices against web threats and protect users from phishing attacks.
-Note that Anti-phishing and custom indicators (URL and Domain) are supported as part of Web Protection.
+Anti-phishing and custom indicators (URL and Domain) are supported as part of Web Protection.
 IP based custom indicators are currently not supported on iOS.
 Web Content Filtering is currently not supported on mobile platforms (Android and iOS).

 Defender for Endpoint on iOS uses a VPN in order to provide this capability.
-Please note this is a local VPN and unlike traditional VPN, network traffic is not sent outside the device.
+Note that the VPN is local, and unlike traditional VPN, network traffic is not sent outside the device.

 While enabled by default, there might be some cases that require you to disable VPN.
 For example, you want to run some apps that do not work when a VPN is configured.
 In such cases, you can choose to disable VPN from the app on the device by following the steps below: